DockerNAS/plugin-utilities/README.md

 update_repos will download or update every repo in repos from github.

 omv-dch will automatically fill in email address and name.
-Use "omv-dch -i" for changes.
+Use "omv-dch" for changes and new version after release.
 Use "omv-dch -r" for release.